rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 #### Features watch list

 - This document aids product maintenance.
-Taking the example of a cloud based product, you can visit the new features or updates made by the specific cloud provider(eg: Azure) for the last one year(depending on the frequency of the exercise) and prioritise specific ones which you want to bring into your product.
-Same applies for any tech - whether its a cloud or a frontend framework.
+Taking the example of a cloud based product, you can view the new features of a specific cloud provider for the last one year(depending on the frequency of the exercise) and prioritise specific ones.
+Same applies for any tech - whether its a cloud product or a frontend framework.
 - It can have different sections of "General Availability" and "Public preview" with top 10 features in each that you want to add to your product.
 The ones in "Public Preview" are prioritised ONLY if its absolutely needed.

 Eg: